robert665/pageextractor/README.md

 Disclaimer:

 This Project uses a Node Express Server to provide the Data to the client.
-To fetch the Data a bash script is used.
+To fetch the Data a bash script is used. <br>
-Right now the bash script is NOT automatically started and NOT tested on Windows.
+Right now the bash script is NOT automatically started and NOT tested on Windows. <br>
 For testing purposes the needed Data is already present and does not has to be fetched by the bash script.
 If you want to use the script the commands wget and jq should be installed.
 ---------------